|

 2.

-Melodies that use this tuning include:
+Melodies that do use this tuning include:

-Xilutang Qintong (1549) calls Huo Lin by another name, 謹微 Jin Wei, and prefaces it with a diao yi, called 南呂意 Nanlü Yi.
+Nanlü Yi.
 It gives incorrect instructions on the tuning (it does not mention slackening the third string), but the tuning is clearly the same as here.
 In Xilutang Qintong the tuning is also the same for 夷則調 Yize mode; Yize Prelude, Chutai Yin and Yuan You are listed above.
 At the beginning of the Yi Ze mode section, in addition to giving the tuning method, the handbook says that the tuning is commonly called Man Gong, and that both Nan Lü and Man Gong have the fourth string as gong (do).
 These three yi ze mode melodies survive only in Xilutang Qintong.
-The tonal center again is do, with so as the secondary center.
+The tonal center again is do, with sol as the secondary center.
 La and mi are again important, but perhaps not as much so as with Huo Lin.
 However, in the Yi Ze mode melody Qingjing Jing la and mi are the most important tonal centers.

 Xilutang Qintong describes the same tuning for 泉鳴調 Quanming mode, but this is incorrect: for this tuning you must lower the 1st string a whole tone instead of a half tone.
 It includes three melodies, 鳴鳳吟 Mingfeng Yin, 鳳翔千仞 Feng Xiang Qian Ren and 孤竹君 Guzhu Jun.
 These three also survive only in Xilutang Qintong.